Bar & Snug

 The Red Lion features in the CAMRA good beer guide.
 During 2000 we were voted Norfolk and Norwich CAMRA branch pub of the year.
 This followed being voted Pub of the Trail in the CAMRA winter ale trail and we also came third in the East Anglian Pub of the year.

 In July 2001, Norfolk and Norwich CAMRA voted The Red Lion to be the County Mild Pub of the year.
-More recently in September 2006 Greene King Brewing Company named us as East Anglian Pub of the year.
+In September 2006 Greene King Brewing Company named us as East Anglian Pub of the year.
 In September 2007 we were named Greene King's Free Trade National Community Pub of the Year.